Shami Singamayum

-Singamayum Shami (born 18 April 2007) is a professional footballer who plays as a midfielder for Indian Super League club Punjab.
+Shami Singamayum (Singamayum Shami, born 18 April 2007) is a professional footballer who plays as a midfielder for Indian Super League club Punjab.

 Career

 Club career

 Shami was a product of the Punjab FC youth system, joining the club's academy at age 12.
-His senior team debut came in the Durand Cup against CISF Protectors FC, coming on as an 81st-minute substitute for Leon Augustine as Punjab won 3–0.
+His senior team debut came in the Durand Cup against CISF Protectors, coming on as an 81st-minute substitute for Leon Augustine as Punjab won 3–0.

-Shami made his Indian Super League debut for Punjab on 25 September 2024 at home against Hyderabad FC, coming in as a late substitute for Filip Mrzljak in an eventual 2–0 win for the Shers.
+Shami made his Indian Super League debut for Punjab on 25 September 2024 at home against Hyderabad, coming in as a late substitute for Filip Mrzljak in an eventual 2–0 win for the Shers.

 On 6 March 2025, Shami scored his first goal for Punjab FC, coincidentally away against Hyderabad FC, the team who he debuted against earlier in the season.
 After picking up a Petros Giakoumakis pass outside the box, he placed his shot into the net with his left foot.
 This goal gave him the record for being the youngest-ever ISL goal-scorer, at 17 years and 322 days.
 This was Punjab's final goal of the match, as it eventually ended 3–1 to Punjab.

 International career

 2025 U-19 SAFF Championship

 In April 2025, Shami was shortlisted for the probable squad of the India under-20 team that would play the 2025 SAFF U-19 Championship.
 He was finally selected in the 25 member squad, and was named as captain.
 In his debut, Shami scored a goal in a 8–0 victory against Sri Lanka.

-Shami put on a man-of-the-match display in the final of the tournament as well, against Bangladesh.
+Shami put on a man-of-the-match display in the final of the tournament against Bangladesh.
 As India won a wide free-kick around 30 yards from goal, Shami stepped up to take it.
 However, spotting the goalkeeper slightly off his line, Shami curled the free-kick into the top corner.
 This goal drew comparisons to Ronaldinho’s free-kick goal against England during the 2002 FIFA World Cup, due to the similarity of both goals.

-The match ended 1-1 and headed into a penalty shootout.
-Shami, taking the final penalty, could score to win the competition, and he kept his cool to score the winning penalty for India, securing India's fourth SAFF U-19 Championship title.
+The match ended 1–1 and headed into a penalty shootout.
+There, Shami, taking the final penalty, scored to secure India's fourth SAFF U-19 Championship title.